|Previous||INDEX||To BOOK 3|

 “Was it hope?”
 Frank wondered.
 “Or your powers?”

 Carrie shuddered.
 “Please, Frank, PLEASE, no talking about my powers.
 Somehow, I managed to suppress them, but I can still feel them as this dull ache inside me.
 Even now, I’m not sure if I was controlling them, or if they were controlling me.
-Trying to access them again… would be dangerous.
-Hell, I basically expected to die after what I did.”
+Trying to use them again… would be dangerous.
+Hell, I thought I’d die after what I did.”

 “Right, okay, no powers talk then,” Frank reassured.
 “Better question, will you coming back to school tomorrow?”

 “You mean in terms of what teachers like Fisk think is important, or in terms of what’s actually important?”

 Frank grinned back at her.
 “The social situation is completely warped.
 Julie’s been the target of a lot of hostility since the flyer, not to mention her disappearance, and yet she refuses to let the information about her parental situation become common knowledge.
 So she’s not getting much in the way of sympathy.
 But guess who’s started looking out for her welfare – Corry Veniti.”

 “What?
 No!”
 Carrie laughed.
 “Oh, boy.
 That must be confusing the daylights out of everybody.”
 She kicked her legs a little to start the swing moving.
 “How is Julie holding up?”

 “She’s started her counselling,” Frank said.
 “Tim’s alibi plan, putting her in the cafe when you were shot, has her in the clear for that.
 The information about Holly Rhodes, we gave to Jeeves.
 He was able to track the domestic down, and armed with the information, he has started acting as Julie’s de facto father.
 He seems to really care about her.
 And while Julie’s parents are putting up a bit of a fight, they’ve stopped short of any direct action, probably to avoid the potential publicity.”